swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 * Behaviors were introduced into a property with the `[behavior]` syntax, rather than the attribute syntax described here.
 See the property behaviors proposal for more information.
-* wrappers are always expressed by a (generic) type.
+* Wrappers are always expressed by a (generic) type.
 Property behaviors had a new kind of declaration (introduced by the `behavior` keyword).
 Having a new kind of declaration allowed for the introduction of specialized syntax, but it also greatly increased the surface area (and implementation cost) of the proposal.
 Using a generic type makes property wrappers more of a syntactic-sugar feature that is easier to implement and explain.
-* wrappers cannot declare new kinds of accessors (e.g., the `didChange` example from the property behaviors proposal).
+* Wrappers cannot declare new kinds of accessors (e.g., the `didChange` example from the property behaviors proposal).
-* wrappers used for properties declared within a type cannot refer to the `self` of their enclosing type.
+* Wrappers used for properties declared within a type cannot refer to the `self` of their enclosing type.
 This eliminates some use cases (e.g., implementing a `Synchronized` property wrapper type that uses a lock defined on the enclosing type), but simplifies the design.
-* wrappers can be initialized out-of-line, and one can use the `$`-prefixed name to refer to the storage property.
+* Wrappers can be initialized out-of-line, and one can use the `$`-prefixed name to refer to the storage property.
   These were future directions in the property behaviors proposal.